bulbil/jekyll-for-librarians/README.md

 `$ jekyll build`

 The Jekyll library will read some configuration settings then comb through a set of folders, outputting a set of static html files based on the content of those folders.
 Content is written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-Metadata is provided through [YAML front matter](https://jekyllrb.com/docs/frontmatter/). <sup>[2](#note2)</sup>
+Metadata is provided through [YAML front matter](https://jekyllrb.com/docs/frontmatter/). <sup><a name="note2'>2</a></sup>

 `$ jekyll serve --incremental`